netxms/netxms-doc/admin/service-monitoring.rst

 When loaded, PORTCHECK subagent adds the following Metrics to node Metric list:

 .. list-table::
-   :widths: 50 100
+   :widths: 100 50
    :header-rows: 1

    * - Parameter
      - Description
    * - ServiceCheck.Custom(\ *target*\ ,\ *port*\ [,\ *timeout*\ ])
      - Check that TCP *port* is open on *target*.
-Optional argument *timeout* specifies timeout in milliseconds.
+Optional argument *timeout* specifies timeout in milliseconds, if it's not provided, default timeout from ***PORTCHECK** section of agent's configuration file will be used.
 This is a very simple test that does nothing more than check the port is open.
    * - ServiceCheck.HTTP(\ *target*\ ,[\ *port*\ ],\ *URI*\ ,\ *hostHeader*\ [,\ *regex*\ [,\ *timeout*\ ]])
      - Check that HTTP service is running on *target*.
-Optional argument *port* specifies the port to connect with, otherwise 80 will be used.
+Optional argument *port* specifies the port to connect to, otherwise 80 will be used.
 The *URI* is NOT a URL it is the host header request URI.
        As an example to test URL http://www.netxms.org/index.html enter www.netxms.org:/index.html. *hostHeader* is currently not used, but may be the Host option at some point in the request made.
-Optional argument *regex* is the regular expression to check returned from the request, otherwise "^HTTP/1.[01]
-200 .*" will be used.
+       Optional argument *regex* is the regular expression to check returned from the request, otherwise "^HTTP/(1\\.[01]|2) 200 .*" will be used.
 Optional argument *timeout* specifies timeout in milliseconds.
    * - ServiceCheck.POP3(\ *target*\ ,\ *username*\ ,\ *password*\ [,\ *timeout*\ )
      - Check that POP3 service is running on *target* and that we are able to login using the supplied *username* and *password*.
 Optional argument *timeout* specifies timeout in milliseconds.
    * - ServiceCheck.SMTP(\ *target*\ ,\ *toAddress*\ [,\ *timeout*\ ])